 Loss of money, possesions … love, success.
 He checked the door locks twice, three times, and two more.

-Childhood memories cluttered his head–racing home from horror films at the movie theater, Grandma’s bedtime story of Ole’ Lady Longfingers who made her home underneath the bed, and Grandpa’s stories of the Great Depression.
+Childhood memories cluttered his head–racing home from horror films at the movie theater, Grandma’s bedtime story of Granddaddy Longfingers who made his home underneath the bed, and Grandpa’s stories of the Great Depression.

 Heated voices waked him.
 A door slammed, an engine started, and a mother wept.
 Relationships are colored with fear.